evobrien/transact/README.md

 * Hilt is used for dependency injection.
 This is an opinionated wrapper around dagger that reduces the amount of boilerplate associated with setting up DI.
 * View binding is used in the app for binding to individual views.
 This eliminates the need for calls to findViewById
 * The Jetpack support for MVVM,LiveData,Kotlin Coroutines and Flow are used to support a relatively modern architecture
+* Kotlin coroutines and Flow are used instead of Rx as they are native platform implementations now and achieve parity with the most common Rx use cases
 * MockK is used to